jacksonllee/BP-truncation/readme.md

 This command has most of the default settings as described in the help page shown above, except that R code is run and LaTeX compilation is triggered.
+If you don't want to run R and LaTeX, simply run ``python main.py`` with no other arguments.

-If, for instance, you'd like to include technical words as test words while still running the R code and compiling the LaTeX file at the end, you should run ``python main.py -tlr``.
+If, for instance, you'd like to make use of word token frequency information in the models that involve right-completes and left-completes, you should run ``python main.py -flr`` (still running R and LaTeX).
+All output files for this command bear the suffix "-tokenfreq".

+To activate orthographic digraph replacements, run ``python main.py -dlr``.
+All output files are suffixed by "-nodigraphs".